Suspension of Services Policy

 - Students should not ask the note taker for additional services such as tutoring.
 If note takers inform SDRC that additional services have been requested from them, a meeting with the student will be requested to reassess accommodations and make appropriate referrals.

 - Students should notify SDRC immediately when:

-- Student has determined that note taking services are not needed for a particular course or if student has withdrawn from a course for which notes were requested.
+- The student has determined that note taking services are not needed for a particular course or if the student has withdrawn from a course for which notes were requested.
 Failure to notify SDRC can result in suspension pending a meeting with the Director.